SocialGouv/kontinuous/docs/README.md

-# kontinuous : GitOps for Kubernetes
+# Getting started

 ## With kontinuous you can:

 - 📦 Define applications resources definitions and their dependencies in GIT
-- 🚧 Use common builtin jobs : docker builds, create-database...
+- 🚧 Use builtin jobs for common use cases : docker builds, database creation/seed...
 - 🌍 Deploy on many environments : review-branches, preprod, prod...
 - 🔐 Use GitHub, GitLab or your own machine to build and deploy; no vendor-lockin

 kontinuous is built ontop of [HELM](https://helm.sh/), it's modular and plugin-based so you can extend it at will.

-## Getting started
+## kontinuous CLI

 The CLI is fully documented, you can consult help using `npx kontinuous --help` to known all available commands.
 Consult help and availables options using `--help` on each command.